 - Automatic over-current protection prevents damage to photomultipliers (PMs)

 - Completely automatic PDA phase calibration whenever needed

 Powerful & fast

 The BSA comes in two series: The BSA (Flow) F-series for LDA systems – and the BSA (Particle) P-series for PDA solutions.
-Both series are available in two performance levels.
-The powerful F/P 600 series is recommended for most standard applications, whereas the high performance F/P 800 series is required for the most demanding and challenging (typically high velocity/supersonic) measurement applications.
+We offer three BSA performance levels:

 The processor is rugged and compact with an integrated processor and detection unit which includes frequency shifting, a photo detection system, advanced synchronization options, and an analog input option.
 This all-in-one concept simplifies the system setup and minimizes cable connections.
 For LDA or PDA systems with external PMs, the new BSA can be configured without the internal detection unit.